Touch Typing Basics: A Beginner's Guide

 • Reduced Physical Strain: Since touch typing is only possible when you are using proper finger placement and typing posture, it exponentially reduces the risk of physical strain

-• Improved Spelling and Vocabulary: With your mind solely focused on the content being produced, it can improve your vocabulary and reduce misspellings.
+• Improved Spelling and Vocabulary: With your mind solely focused on the content being produced, you can improve your vocabulary and reduce misspellings.

 • Increased Confidence: Being able to type fast and accurately can surely give you confidence in your typing ability.